ShihabPial/csc470-fall2020/exercises/game05/README.md

 1. Visually represents eveything.
 2. Assigning tasks to villagers so they can go back and forth to the food or gold ot tree to town hall.
+3. Warriors are going to stand and fight and their health will drop, when hits 0 they will be destroyed.